WaleedMAqsood/xUnitPlayGround/README.md

 Experimenting and documenting sharing test context and dependencies in xUNit to have a better understanding.

-Next Technologies I will be experimenting with are
+Next Technologies I will be experimenting and documenting are
 - IhttpClientFactory
 - Moq